All Episodes

 And they can't handle it.

-But they don't have they live in the life of luxury.
+But they don't have, they live in the life of luxury.

-They're getting paid their big fat salaries for next to zero ratings and and small audiences because they speak to the elite.
+They're getting paid their big fat salaries for next to zero ratings and small audiences because they speak to the elite.

-Then of course, they arrogantly laugh at the rest of America.
+Then, of course, they arrogantly laugh at the rest of America.

 They're so out of touch.